Industrial Electrician (442A) vs. Construction Electrician (309A)- What’s the difference?

 Let’s Talk Money

-Regarding salaries, an industrial electrician usually makes more money than a construction electrician.
-The average salary for an industrial electrician in Canada is slightly over $65,000 annually, while the average salary for a construction electrician is closer to $54,000 yearly.
+When it comes to salaries, an industrial electrician usually makes more money than a construction electrician.
+The average salary for an industrial electrician in Canada is slightly over $70,000 annually, while the average salary for a construction electrician is closer to $55,000 yearly.
 The hourly rate for an industrial electrician works out to $34/hour.
 A construction electrician makes closer to $27/hour.

 These salaries are averages, and pay fluctuates based on experience.
 Apprentice electricians and journeymen may make significantly less than master electricians.
 Some master electricians may hit over $100,000 based on the years they have worked and the particular companies that employ them.